 The role of seafood and fish cannot be disregarded.
 As highlighted by the FAO, "the sector is already under stress from pollution, habitat degradation, overfishing and harmful practices.
-Climate variability, climate change, and ocean acidification represent additional threats to the sector and dependent communities".
-This trend continues to worsen.
-Usually, GHG emissions related to fisheries are either not included in global projections or they are poorly taken into account in the agriculture sector.
-Scientists have estimated that fishery "generated a total of 179 million tonnes of CO2-equivalent GHGs (4% of global food production)", The food of which are associated with fuel.
-There are different models of fisheries and "low-impact small-scale fishing has the potential to co-exist with well-preserved ecosystems and abundant fish populations, as well as to support the lives of hundreds of millions of people", Pauling a decent livelihood for communities dependent on fisheries.
-As is the case for meat, a certain level of reduction in fish consumption and production is necessary.
+Climate variability, climate change, and ocean acidification represent additional threats to the sector and dependent communities".170 This trend continues to worsen.171 Usually, GHG emissions related to fisheries are either not included in global projections or they are poorly taken into account in the agriculture sector.
+Scientists have estimated that fishery "generated a total of 179 million tonnes of CO2-equivalent GHGs (4% of global food production)",172 60 to 90% of which are associated with fuel.173 There are different models of fisheries and "low-impact small-scale fishing has the potential to co-exist with well-preserved ecosystems and abundant fish populations, as well as to support the lives of hundreds of millions of people",174 ensuring a decent livelihood for communities dependent on fisheries.
+As is the case for meat, a certain level of reduction in fish consumption and production is necessary.175

-XVI When taking into account deforestation, demand for deed, transportation and processing infrastructure, the livestock sector would be "directly and indirectly responsible for 14.5 percent of greenhouse gas (GHG) emissions."
+^{XVI} When taking into account deforestation, demand for deed, transportation and processing infrastructure, the livestock sector would be "directly and indirectly responsible for 14.5 percent of greenhouse gas (GHG) emissions."
 (HLPE, 2016)